npm/jobs/2018/q4/product-documentation-writer.md

 ## About this role

-We are looking for a product documentation writer to create useful, usable, and trustworthy help content for beginner to advanced npm users and customers.
-Your goal will be to empower our users to develop JavaScript applications with the npm CLI, website, and other products as easily and painlessly as possible.
+We are looking for a product documentation writer to create useful, usable, and trustworthy help content for beginner to advanced npm users.
+Your goal will be to empower our users to develop JavaScript applications with the npm website, CLI, and other products and features as easily and painlessly as possible.

-You will be responsible for planning, creating, and maintaining task-based documentation articles, API reference documentation, contextual help content, and other user assistance content as needed.
+This role will report to the Director of Knowledge Management and will not only include updating documentation in response to product ships, but strategic content projects to help us deliver a high-quality overall user experience.
+You will have opportunities to collaborate with our Product, Engineering, Community, Support, and Marketing teams to refine product interfaces, understand user needs, and develop consistent, compelling messaging across communication channels.
+We take your expertise seriously and consider knowledge an asset, not an afterthought.

 Include 2 or 3 examples of your documentation work; they do not need to be related to npm.